goldenfingers98/truffle-react-quickstart/README.md

 <br>
 2- add your methods in the smart contract<br>
 3- add your components<br>
-4- import "instance" and "address" using "useSelector" 5- execute your methods <br>
+4- import "instance" and "address" using "useSelector"<br>
+5- execute your methods <br>

 >>>>instance.methods.method_name(args).call({from:address}).then(res=>{})